Can engineers unionize? You bet! But it’s not as common as in other industries, and that’s partly because of the Pareto Principle.

 Engineers leveraging the open market with specialized skills

-Since engineers have a unique skill set, they can quickly find a new job when needed.
-In most trades, you don’t have this luxury.
-Thus, the union creates a safety net for these workers.
+Most engineers have a unique skill set, which they can quickly find a new job when needed.
+Most professions don’t have this luxury, which is why unions step in as a safety net for workers.

-And the best learners typically find themselves in places where learning is a requirement.
-Not to overly generalize, but most unions don’t promote an endless learning environment.
+Typically, the best learners find themselves in environments where learning is a must.
+And, no offense, but most unions don’t exactly foster a never-ending learning atmosphere.

 “You get paid in direct proportion to the difficulty of problems you solve.”

 On the flip side, properly run unions can be effective for certain industries, like electricians.
 Many electricians I’ve spoken to love their union because their work is straightforward – maintaining quality and safety while following a fixed design.

 But when it comes to creating the tech of tomorrow, a predefined path just won’t cut it.
 Unions can sometimes hinder progress, as they can’t manage work as efficiently as employers.

 You know what’s awesome?
 The way engineering unions work in Germany.
 Seriously, it’s quite a success story.
 Unlike other places, these unions are actually part of the company.
 Take BMW and Audi, for example – they’ve got union reps sitting right there on their administrative boards.

 So, picture this: BMW wants to set up shop in a new country.
 Before they can do that, they need a thumbs-up from both their shareholders and the union.
 It’s a real team effort.

 What’s cool about this is that the trade union’s in the loop about the company’s financial situation.
 If the company’s struggling, the union can step in and help by making compromises, like cutting worker pay in tough times.